uperl/Archive-Libarchive-FFI/README.md

 # DESCRIPTION

+**NOTE**: This module has been deprecated in favor of [Archive::Libarchive](https://metacpan.org/pod/Archive::Libarchive).
+It provides a better thought out object-oriented interface and is easier to maintain.

 This module provides a functional interface to libarchive.  libarchive is a C library that can read and write archives in a variety of formats and with a variety of compression filters, optimized in a stream oriented way.
 A familiarity with the libarchive documentation would be helpful, but may not be necessary for simple tasks.
 The documentation for this module is split into four separate